NathanHawks/SR1eGameBot/README.md

 6. Publish your copy of the bot to your repo under the master branch.
 7. Link Heroku to your GitHub and tell it to auto-deploy when you push to master.
 8. Invite the bot to your server!
 Replace the XX's in the following link with your bot's ID number: discordapp.com/oauth2/authorize?client_id=XXXXXXXXXXX&scope=bot&permissions=0

+### Gaining access to admin commands:

+There are a few admin commands that are hard-coded only to respond to me, the bot's author.
+If you self-host, you can gain access to them:

+1. Find out your Discord ID (it's ***not*** your username followed by a few numbers; it's all numbers; it will be the third number that appears in your bot's logfile when you use any of the initiative commands).
+2. Do a find-and-replace in main.js, replacing all occurrences of my Discord ID, 360086569778020352, with your Discord ID.
+3. Push the changes and restart the bot.

 ## Shadowrun Dicebot Features